jessegrosjean/PostArchiveTest/README.md

 #  PostArchiveTest

+My post build script only works if I either:

+- Give Xcode full disk access
+- OR don't use "Bike" as targets "Product Name".

+To be clear the script works, without giving Xcode full disk access, for all other product names that I've tried.
+Must be something special about Bike, seems likely to be only a problem on my machine.
+Looking for hints on how to figure out what's wrong and how to fix.

 ## First, this works...

 Archive the app.
 After archive finishes the scheme has a post archive action.
 The action runs `Script/archive.sh`.
 That script creates a folder in temp, exports the app from the archive, and then creates `ThisWorks.dmg` with the app.